AI Use Cases/Financial Services

 The Problem

 Financial services institutions run distributed cloud infrastructure across multiple hyperscalers - AWS, Azure, GCP - to support core banking platforms like FIS and Fiserv, compliance workloads for BSA/AML screening, and customer-facing systems on Salesforce Financial Services Cloud.
 Yet IT teams lack real-time visibility into resource allocation across these environments.
 Reserved instances sit underutilized.
 Compute spins idle during non-peak hours.
 Storage policies remain static despite shifting data access patterns tied to loan origination cycles and regulatory examination schedules.
-The result: cloud bills grow 20-35% annually while utilization metrics stagnate.
+The result: cloud bills that grow year over year while utilization metrics stagnate.

 Revenue & Operational Impact

 This operational drag directly impacts bottom-line metrics that boards track.
-A mid-sized regional bank spending $8-12M annually on cloud infrastructure sees $2-4M in waste - capital that could fund loan loss reserves, strengthen Dodd-Frank compliance infrastructure, or reduce customer acquisition cost through better underwriting automation.
+Run the assumption this page uses: a mid-sized regional bank spending $8-12M annually on cloud infrastructure, with a quarter to a third of that sitting in waste, is carrying $2-4M in spend - capital that could fund loan loss reserves, strengthen Dodd-Frank compliance infrastructure, or reduce customer acquisition cost through better underwriting automation.
 Every percentage point of cloud overspend compounds across 12-month budget cycles, forcing IT to absorb cuts elsewhere: delayed security patching, reduced monitoring coverage, or deferred infrastructure modernization that increases regulatory examination risk.

 Why Generic Tools Fail